Paviljoen De Witte

 History and present

-Pavilion De Witte was built in 1826 on the orders of King Willem I. In 1827, he gifted this temple-like villa as a birthday present to his lovely wife Queen Frederica Louise Wilhelmina.
+Pavilion De Witte was built in 1826 on the orders of King Willem I. In 1827, he gave this temple-like villa as a birthday gift to his lovely wife Queen Frederica Louise Wilhelmina.

-The Pearl of Scheveningen is a special location with a stunning position and view over the beach of Scheveningen.
+The Pearl of Scheveningen is a special location with a beautiful setting and view over the beach of Scheveningen.
 It features stylish architecture with royal allure.
-With your own private terrace and 20 private parking spaces, it’s a fantastic location for the most beautiful day of your life!
+With your own private terrace and 20 private parking spaces, it’s a great location for the most beautiful day of your life!
 Pavilion De Witte is also an official wedding venue of the municipality of The Hague.

-The Sea Hall, adjacent to the terrace with panoramic views of the sea, is particularly suitable for atmospheric wedding ceremonies.
-On the south side, there is a Bar Room and on the north side, a Side Room of equal size.
-In this Side Room, small groups can dine separately.
-A special feature of this room is the fireplace that adds extra ambiance to your dinner in winter.
-In summer, the spacious terrace of the Pavilion can be used, where guests can enjoy a beautiful view over the Scheveningen promenade and the sunset.
+The Zeezaal, adjacent to the terrace with panoramic views of the sea, is ideally suited for atmospheric wedding ceremonies.
+On the south side is a Barzaal and on the north side, a Zijzaal of equal size.
+In this Zijzaal, small groups can dine separately.
+A special feature of this room is the fireplace that adds extra atmosphere to your dinner in winter.
+In summer, the spacious terrace of the Pavilion can be used where guests can enjoy a beautiful view over the Scheveningen boulevard and the sunset.

 With the Chef and experienced event managers from our catering partners, you will feel like a king and queen!